What kinds of spiders can you find in North Dakota?

-Today, you are going to learn about 17 spiders that live in North Dakota.
+Today, you will learn about the most common spiders that live in North Dakota.

 Wolf Spider Range Map

 Interestingly, wolf spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
 Likewise, some species will make a burrow and then wait inside for dinner to walk by.

 When it comes to arachnids, wolf spiders have incredible eyesight.
 They also have retroreflective tissue in their eyes, which produces a glow if you flash light at their faces.